openthread/ot-docs/site/en/codelabs/openthread-border-router-ipv6-multicast/index.lab.md

 Duration: 05:00

-The quickest way to set up an OTBR is by using Docker following the [OTBR with Docker Guide](https://openthread.io/guides/border-router/docker).
+The quickest way to set up an OTBR is by following the [OTBR Setup Guide](https://openthread.io/guides/border-router).

-After OTBR setup is complete, use [`ot-ctl`](https://openthread.io/guides/border-router/docker/run#run_ot-ctl) to validate that the OTBR became the Primary Backbone Router within seconds.
+After OTBR setup is complete, use [`ot-ctl`](https://openthread.io/guides/border-router/form-network) to validate that the OTBR became the Primary Backbone Router within seconds.

 ```console
 > bbr state